muffinman148/flask-inventory/README.md

 Many companies perform inventory counts on a monthly basis.
 This is primarily conducted by one or more employee’s to cultivate a number of inventory stock left after the previous inventory period.
 Some companies opt to record inventory as it is used, while others will adopt the approach of recording inventory for a given period.
 Our goal as a software team is develop a product that will allow a company to record inventory on a monthly basis with high efficiency and accuracy.
 We would like to eliminate as much human error as possible by offloading the counting method off onto a scale and computer.
 We believe that this would best be achieved through the use of low cost technology, such as: Raspberry Pi, scale and barcode reader.
 We can implement a system that will quickly identify a product and using previously recorded weights provide an accurate count.

 ## Background
 This is a project for CSUSM's CS 441 Software Engineering class.
-I will be continuing development through the summer.
+The project is now maintained by Rayzist Photomask who will continue development when possible.

 ## Setup